JJ/granada-off/text/snow.md

 snow, oh, it is stopped snowing, see you in half a dozen years.

-Anyway, when it happens, there are many ways of enjoying the snow which you can only do in Granada:

-* Walk up the slippery slopes in the Albayzín and fall down one, or several, times.
-* A few days after, when snow melts, realize there is an actual river going through Granada and that it was not a parking lot with a somewhat big puddle.
-* Take pictures of the Alhambra, which is red, with a bit of pink of top.
-* Walk around the place in your snow attire that you could show off only when you took your kid to meet the snow a few years prior.
+Anyway, when it happens, there are many ways of enjoying the snow which you can only do in Granada: Walk up the slippery slopes in the Albayzín and fall down one, or several, times; a few days after, when snow melts, realize there is an actual river going through Granada and that it was not a parking lot with a somewhat big puddle, take pictures of the Alhambra, which is red, with a bit of pink of top, walk around the place in your snow attire that you could show off only when you took your kid to meet the snow a few years prior.

 By the time you read this, there might not be any glaciers in Sierra